NguyenDa18/LevelGrind/README.md

 # LevelGrind
-## Coding Problems and Challenges from Practice
+## Coding Problems and Challenges for Interviews and Practice

-### Each problem comes with a 'Thinking Process' explanation so it's not just code regurgitation :)
+- Clone repo
+- Open with `jupyter notebook`